 Planet Organic and Whole Foods already stock original, smoked and blue variants of the ‘cheese,’ which also appear on vegan pizzas in Zizzi and Ask Italian.

 Naturinni describes its product as “vegan bacon,” but it’s really more of a lardon, emulating the texture of pig fat more than crisp rashers.
-Made from a yam and potato mixture, the smoky, chewy morsels are a Brazilian creation and only just reached the market this year.
+Made from eddoes (a species of taro), the smoky, chewy morsels are a Brazilian creation and only just reached the market this year.

 We’re not too sure on the health credentials of these bites (a lot of the suggested usage seems to involve deep-frying), but they’re packed full of convincingly meaty flavour.

 Buddha Teas were pushing a few products at the Allergy & Free From Show, including a chaga-mushroom-infused variety, but the one that caught our eye was made with gotu kola.
 Known scientifically as ‘centella asiatica,’ it will be more familiar to those who follow cosmetic trends as cica, featured everywhere from Vogue to Marie Claire in the past few months for its alleged skin-rejuvenating properties.

 Traditionally, this ingredient has formed a part of Ayurvedic medicine (as do lotus seeds), and some modern studies have suggested it does have cognitive benefits – improved memory and concentration, for example – though exactly how much of an effect is a topic of debate.